Yafa Yarkoni

 Yafa Yarkoni (יפה ירקוני, also Yaffa Yarqoni, 24 December 1925 – 1 January 2012) was an Israeli singer.
 She won the Israel Prize in 1998 for her contributions to Hebrew music.
-She was dubbed Israel's "songstress of the wars" due to her frequent performances for Israel Defense Forces soldiers, especially in wartime.
+She was dubbed Israel's "songstress of the wars" due to her frequent performances for Israel Defense Forces (IDF) soldiers, especially in wartime.

 Biography

 Early years

 Yarkoni was born Yafa Abramov in southern Tel Aviv to a Mountain Jewish family, that had immigrated from the Caucasus.

 Yarkoni was the middle child in a family of three, with an older sister, Tikva (born in 1921), and a younger brother, Benjamin (born in 1927).
 When she was eight years old, her parents divorced, and her father relocated to Southern Rhodesia, leaving the family in financial hardship.

 In the 1930s, she moved with her mother and brother to Givat Rambam, now part of Givatayim, where her mother established a café-restaurant called "Tzlil" ("Sound"), which became popular, particularly among security personnel and artists.
 She performed alongside her siblings at Tzlil.

 Yarkoni began her artistic career at a young age.
 She and her siblings formed a group called Bamati, an acronym derived from the initials of the four family members, that would perform at their mother's restaurant.
 Yarkoni's sister Tikva would sing, her brother Benjamin would play piano, and Yarkoni herself would dance.

 The group gained popularity among the cafe's patrons, and following a recommendation from singer and actor Shmuel Fisher, Yarkoni was accepted to study classical dance at Gertrud Kraus's studio.
 There, she also learned to play the piano and later joined Kraus's dance troupe, which was associated with the Palestine National Opera.
 She performed with the troupe for 12 years until a leg injury during a 1945 performance ended her dancing career.